canonical/lxd/doc/howto/projects_work.md

 (projects-work)=
 # How to work with different projects

-If you have more projects than just the `default` profile, you must make sure to use or address the correct project when working with LXD.
+If you have more projects than just the `default` project, you must make sure to use or address the correct project when working with LXD.

 ```{note}
 If you have projects that are {ref}`confined to specific users <projects-confined>`, only users with full access to LXD can see all projects.